Lymah123/100-days-of-code/daily-journal.md

 - I connected the Backend to MongoDB
 - I handled file upload functionality
 - And I handle the integration of AWS S3 for secure storage

+Day 9: 03/12/24

+Today, I worked on the app's front end.
+I set up the login page, register page, and dashboard.
+I spent a couple of hours on the FCC react course.